Install it

 Integrate with your workflow

-VS Code: Install “Continue” extension and point it to your local Ollama endpoint.
+For VS Code, install the “Continue” extension and point it to your local Ollama endpoint.

 function ask() {